 1. Autonomy: In medicine, autonomy refers to the right of the patient to retain control over his or her body.
 A health care professional can suggest or advise, but any actions that attempt to persuade or coerce the patient into making a choice are violations of this principle.
 In the end, the patient must be allowed to make his or her own decisions – whether or not the medical provider believes these choices are in that patient’s best interests – independently and according to his or her personal values and beliefs.

 2. Beneficence: This principle states that health care providers must do all they can to benefit the patient in each situation.
 All procedures and treatments recommended must be with the intention to do the most good for the patient.
-To ensure beneficence, medical practitioners must develop and maintain a high level of skill and knowledge, make sure that they are trained in the most current and best medical practices, and must take their patients’ individual circumstances into account: what is good for one patient will not necessary benefit another.
+To ensure beneficence, medical practitioners must develop and maintain a high level of skill and knowledge, make sure that they are trained in the most current and best medical practices, and must consider their patients’ individual circumstances; what is good for one patient will not necessary benefit another.

 3. Non-Maleficence: Non-maleficence is probably the best known of the four principles.
 In short, it means, “to do no harm.”
 This principle is intended to be the end goal for all of a practitioner’s decisions, and means that medical providers must consider whether other people or society could be harmed by a decision made, even if it is made for the benefit of an individual patient.